 Noble Savage at War

 A few war films have revolved around the contribution of minority ethnic groups.
 Such films tend to focus on the heroism of the White protagonist saving a minority soldier, even though the latter often had highly specialised roles during wartime.
 In Windtalkers, the 2002 blockbuster (failure), Nicholas Cage’s character goes off to save a Navajo marine, whose native language was used as a security “code” to circumvent the German Army during WWII.
 The film does not focus on the exceptional skill and sacrifice of the Navajo soldiers – even though various historical records, including The US Naval History & Heritage Command, identify that Native Americans “have the highest record of service per capita when compared to other ethnic groups”.
 In WWII alone, the same source reports that 44,000 out of the total Native American population of 350,000 “served with distinction between 1941 and 1945”.
 Windtalkers does not focus on the endurance and tenacity of the captured Navajo soldier.
 The film focuses on the quest of the White character.

 One could say: but that was the plot of this particular story – the plot was about Cage’s character saving his Navajo partner!
 The question is: why was the plot structured this way?
 Why wasn’t the film focused instead on the heroic contribution of the Navajo marines who went off to fight for a country that had treated their people so badly?
 Why didn’t that film get made with a $115 Million budget?

-The sidelining of non-Whites and other minorities sends a clear message to audiences about established social hierarchies.
+The side-lining of Black people and other minorities sends a clear message to audiences about established social hierarchies.
 Lee says that his film Bamboozled attempted to address the consequences of such narrow Hollywood narratives: “It’s about the power of images and how they hurt”.